Bingi-Man/Debian-Xfce-Tweaks/README.md

 deb http://deb.debian.org/debian/ bookworm-updates main contrib non-free non-free-firmware deb-src http://deb.debian.org/debian/ bookworm-updates main contrib non-free non-free-firmware

-1.5 - Update Apt:
+1.4 (Missing in original, but necessary) Update package lists

+Bash

 sudo apt update

+1.5 (Renumbered) Update Apt:

+Bash

+sudo apt update

-1.6 - Set Timezone:
+1.6 (Renumbered) Set Timezone:

+First, list available timezones:

+Bash

 sudo timedatectl list-timezones

+Then, set your timezone (replace Your/Timezone with the correct value, e.g., Europe/Paris):

+Bash

-sudo timedatectl set-timezone Your/Timezone  # Replace Your/Timezone with your actual timezone (e.g., Europe/Paris)
+sudo timedatectl set-timezone Your/Timezone

-1.7 - Add user to sudoers :
+1.7 (Renumbered) Add user to sudoers

+Install sudo and add your user to the sudo group:

+Bash

 su -

 apt install sudo

-exit  # Exit the root shell
+exit

-sudo usermod -aG sudo $USER # Add current user to sudo group.
+sudo usermod -aG sudo $USER

-1.8 - Add rights
+1.8 (Renumbered) Add rights

+Add your user to the video and audio groups:

+Bash

-sudo usermod -aG video $USER # Add current user to video group sudo usermod -aG audio $USER # Add user to audio group
+sudo usermod -aG video $USER

+sudo usermod -aG audio $USER

-1.9 - Allow members of group sudo to execute any command ( https://superuser.com/questions/1495807/can-someone-explain-what-is-user-all-all-nopasswdall-does-in-sudoers-file )
+1.9 (Renumbered) Allow members of group sudo to execute any command

+WARNING: The original tutorial suggests using NOPASSWD: ALL.
+This is generally not recommended for security reasons.
+It's better to require a password for sudo.
+The original instructions are included below, but be aware of the risk.

+Bash

 sudo nano /etc/sudoers

-- Replace this lines :
+Original (Insecure): Replace %sudo   ALL=(ALL:ALL) ALL with:

 %sudo   ALL=(ALL:ALL) NOPASSWD: ALL

-- REBOOT

-2 - ESSENTIAL UTILITIES AND DESKTOP CONFIGURATION
+Recommended (More Secure):  Leave the line as it is, or if it's not present, add:

+%sudo   ALL=(ALL:ALL) ALL

+Bash

+reboot

+Step 2: Essential Utilities and Desktop Configuration

+Install essential utilities and configure your desktop environment.

-2.1 - Install Essential Utilities:
+2.1 Install Essential Utilities:

+Bash

 sudo apt install acpid dbus-x11 accountsservice apt-transport-https ca-certificates curl software-properties-common -y

-sudo apt install mousepad xfce4-terminal nodejs npm lshw net-tools gmtp
+sudo apt install mousepad xfce4-terminal nodejs npm lshw net-tools gmtp -y

-2.2 - Set Default Applications:
+2.2 Set Default Applications:

-    - Go to Settings > Default Applications > Utilities
-    - Set Terminal Emulator to Xfce Terminal
+Open the XFCE Settings Manager, navigate to "Default Applications," and under "Utilities," set the "Terminal Emulator" to "Xfce Terminal."

-2.3 - Disable Apparmor :
+2.3 Disable Apparmor:

+WARNING: Disabling AppArmor significantly reduces system security.
+Understand the implications before proceeding.
+Consider configuring AppArmor profiles instead of disabling it entirely.

+Bash

 sudo systemctl stop apparmor